Luke-Wilson/blog/source/_posts/Playing-nice-with-the-MEAN-stack-pt1.md

 title: Playing nice with the MEAN stack - part 1
 tags:
   - Express
+  - AngularJS
-  - Angular
+  - Node
 date: 2017-03-21 22:04:56
 ---

 ![MEAN - preferred by cats everywhere](/images/2017/03/cat-pushes-cat-into-pool.gif)

-Whether you're new to Angular, or it's been a while since you last worked in the MEAN stack, this post should give you a clear idea of how to get the basics of an Angular app up and running.
+Whether you're new to AngularJS, or it's been a while since you last worked in the MEAN stack, this post should give you a clear idea of how to get the basics of an AngularJS app up and running.
 <!-- more -->
-Angular is a great MVW (MV-Whatever) framework that has very useful two-way data binding between the view and the model.
+AngularJS is a great MVW (MV-Whatever) framework that has very useful two-way data binding between the view and the model.
 It also has easy dependency injection, allowing for highly modularized code without a lot of hassle.
-You can get an Angular app up and running really quickly, which makes it great for quickly building prototypes.
+You can get an AngularJS app up and running really quickly, which makes it great for quickly building prototypes.

 To demo some of this, we'll run through how to build a simple message board app using the MEAN stack.
 In this post, we'll:
 - create a basic server with a mock database (we'll add MongoDB in pt 2)
-- create a front end using Angular
+- create a front end using AngularJS
 - hook up some comms between the front end and the back end

 Our initial file structure will look like this: